-- Fees are set each year by our Parent Board and are currently $96 per day as at July 2017.Any government subsidies such as CCR and CCB reduce this can reduce this figure.
+- Fees are set each year by our Parent Board and are currently $101 per day as at 2 January 2018J.Any government subsidies such as CCR and CCB reduce this can reduce this figure.

 What happens if my child is absent for the day?

 - If you are absent for the day we still need to cover operating costs and therefore you are charged for the day.
-If your scheduled day falls on a public holiday we will not charge you for the day.
 The Australian Government Assistance, Child Care Benefit is payable for 42 absent days a financial year.

 What happens if we go on holiday or take a day off?

-- Fees are not charged when the Centre is closed over Christmas/ New year and for public holidays.
+- Fees are not charged when the Centre is closed over Christmas/ New year.
 Payment of fees must be continued during a child’s absence through illness, holidays or any other reason.